resmio/jr-frontend-developer/README.md

 Spend no more than 2-3 hours of your time.
 Start with tasks 1 and 2, then continue with either 3 or 4.
 If you've got time left, try completing the other task.
 If you can't solve or complete all tasks - no problem!

-When you're done, open a pull request in this repository.
-We will review it and come back to you as soon as possible.

 Good luck! :-)